Pomegranate Punch

 - fresh mint and rosemary - a great way to add beautiful garnishes and flavor

-- Make sure all ingredients are refrigerated overnight so they will be cold when serving.
+STEP 1: Refrigerate ingredients overnight so they will be cold when serving.

-- In a large punch bowl or glass container, mix pomegranate juice, cranberry juice and raspberry lemonade together.
-Add gingerale just before punch is ready to serve and stir in the bubbles!
+STEP 2: In a large punch bowl or glass container, mix pomegranate juice, cranberry juice and raspberry lemonade together.
+Add ginger ale just before punch is ready to serve and stir in the bubbles!

-If you'd like to add a little extra holiday spirit and make this beverage a holiday cocktail, try adding a splash of white rum or sparkling wine to the mix.
+If you'd like to add a little extra holiday spirit and make this beverage a holiday cocktail, try adding a splash of white rum, vodka or sparkling wine to the mix.
 Serve it over plenty of ice for a bubbly drink your adult guests will love.

 This is one of the best Christmas punch recipes to enjoy both hot or cold.
-I like to heat it up while decorating the Christmas tree and serve it with Santa's Chocolate Chip Cookies.
-What an awesome combination!
+I like to heat it up while decorating the Christmas tree and serve it with Santa's Cookies.
+Or, enjoy it for breakfast with Apple Pie Filled Cinnamon Rolls and a warm Crescent Roll Breakfast Cassserole.

 Variations